Words for a Scattering Ashes Ceremony: Gentle Sayings for Letting Go

 Opening the Ceremony

 You may begin with a few lines that invite stillness and presence — a way to mark the sacred space before releasing the urn or petals.
+The opening doesn't need to be long.
+A sentence or two is enough to signal to everyone present: this is happening now.
+Be here.

 Example readings: